When you get a big bag of chips, you will want something to dip with them.

 Then there are the tortilla chips we have in our chips and dips section.
 These are simply tortillas that have been sliced and fried.
 The shape and seasoning may be different, but they are all the same deep down.

-When you get a big bag of chips, you will want something to dip with them.
 Close to the chips section of your favorite supermarket you will find things called "salty snacks".
 Some of the more popular brands are Saltine, Ritz and Triscuit.
 These are more crackers than chips, so we will check in on them another time.

 With so many styles of chips on the market, if you don't already have a favorite, you will just have to shop around until you find the one that is just right for you.
 For those who do a lot of dipping, the manufacturers have come out with "scoops".
 These are chips designed like a little spoon to make dipping easier and neater.
 No one likes a double dipper.